How Alcohol Affects Relationships

 Alcohol and Romantic Relationships

-Alcohol can significantly affect a person’s relationship with their spouse or romantic partner.
-Just as alcohol can impact the mental health of the person misusing it, spouses of people who misuse alcohol often display high levels of anxiety, depression, and psychophysiological complaints.5 Studies on alcohol and relationships show that alcohol can increase the risk of infidelity, marital conflict, domestic violence, and economic insecurity and is associated with an increased risk of divorce in married couples.2, 5
+Alcohol can significantly affect a person’s relationship with their partner, spouse or someone they are dating.
+Just as alcohol can impact the mental health of the person misusing it, spouses of people who misuse alcohol often display high levels of anxiety, depression, and psychophysiological complaints.5

 Alcohol and Children

 Drinking can affect a person’s relationship with their children and can hurt a child’s emotional well-being.
-Children of people who misuse alcohol can have an elevated risk of behavioral and emotional problems and can experience increased feelings of anxiety, confusion, depression, embarrassment, and guilt.5, 6 They can also have an increased risk of experiencing alcohol problems later in life.6
+Children of people who misuse alcohol can have an elevated risk of behavioral and emotional problems and can experience increased feelings of anxiety, confusion, depression, embarrassment, and guilt.5,6 They can also have an increased risk of experiencing alcohol problems later in life.6

 Research shows that around 1 in 4 children are exposed to alcohol misuse or alcohol dependence in the family.7 Children of people who misuse alcohol often live in chaotic and unstable home environments and are often subjected to abusive and negligent parenting, economic hardship, and social isolation.7